Chartered in 1890, the University of Chicago quickly became a world leader in higher education and research.

 A University of Chicago education cultivates intellectual independence that empowers individuals to excel in any pursuit.
 UChicago’s Office of Career Advancement enables students and alumni to translate their academic foundation—regardless of major or background—into professional success, providing industry-specific training, global networking connections, and opportunities to put ingenuity into practice.
 Through UChicago’s Office of Career Advancement, substantive paid internships in worldwide locations are available for UChicago students in almost any field, including arts, business, government, public policy, and the sciences.

 Hyde Park and Chicago

 The University’s neighborhood, Hyde Park, is a vibrant yet relaxed residential community located just seven miles from downtown Chicago.
 More than two-thirds of the faculty and their families call Hyde Park home.
 With its stimulating diversity, Hyde Park boasts a thriving cultural scene ranging from the Barack Obama Presidential Center to Promontory Point, a peninsula extending into Lake Michigan and an ideal site for Frisbee and barbecues, to the DuSable Museum of African American History.
 Because of its close proximity to UChicago’s many educational resources, Hyde Park is home to a community whose common bond is a shared passion for invigorating intellectual discussion.

-Successful UChicago applicants will have achieved in a wide variety of challenging high school courses and have impressive letters of recommendation, essays, extracurricular activities, and test scores.
-Applicants must submit the Common Application, the Coalition Application, or the Universal Application and the University of Chicago supplement, which includes an additional extended essay and two short-essay questions.
+Successful UChicago applicants will have achieved in a wide variety of challenging high school courses and will have impressive letters of recommendation, essays, extracurricular activities, and test scores.
+Applicants must submit the Common Application or the Coalition Application and the University of Chicago Supplement, which includes an additional extended essay and one short-essay question.
 Prospective students and families are welcome to visit campus for an information session and student-led tour.
 Interviews are optional.